 - A plant with berries

 Your list can be customized to include things like frozen leaves buried under the snow, branches trapped in the ice covering a pond or lake, moss growing on a tree – the opportunities are endless.
 If you live in the city and don’t have much green space in your neighbourhood, never fear!
-There are always things to be found in any winterscape – you can add things like snow forts, bird feeders, or even Christmas lights to your list!
+There are always things to be found in any winterscape – you can add things like snow forts or bird feeders to your list!

 Before you head out on your scavenger hunt, make sure to bring your list so you can cross things off as you find them, and bring a camera so you can take a picture of all the wonderful things you find.
-When you’re done, we’d love it if you shared your pictures with the Nature Explorers community and told us about all of the things that you found.
+When you’re done, we’d love it if you share your pictures with us on social media and tell us about all of the things that you found.
 Keep warm, bundle up and enjoy the adventure!